 A negotiation process is usually an unfair process.
 This needs to end.
 Everyone is entitled to a fair price and to achieve this, it is important to work with transparent data and to have an open and honest conversation.

 But experience and the power of knowledge do have their positive sides.
 For example, I found out that many salesmen are quite superficial when conversations reach other topics than the market they operate in.
 But I couldn’t get my head around the fact that the authority they radiate would only come from their experience.
 But then it hit me.
 The answer is knowledge.
-Knowledge of who is working in which place, what company is taking over other companies and what company is taken over, knowledge of the product range, knowledge of the motives of people and companies, but on top of everything the wealth of knowledge and information about prices, margins and the relationship between these two.
-Are you interested in gaining some knowledge and following a procurement course?
-Here are 7 recommended procurement courses.
+Knowledge of who is working in which place, what company is taking over other companies and what company is taken over, knowledge of the product range, knowledge of the motives of people and companies, but on top of everything the wealth of knowledge and information about prices, margins, and the relationship between these two.

 But eventually, every migration also gave me something in return.
 I discovered that there are – regardless of the differences per industry – mainly parallels.
-There seem to be universal laws, which occur over and over again: the balance of power, the timing of the negotiation and above all: the distribution of knowledge.
+There seem to be universal laws, that occur over and over again: the balance of power, the timing of the negotiation, and above all: the distribution of knowledge.

 “I noticed that the price of aluminum dropped, so I would also like my purchase price to decline.”

-After another of these tiring negotiations with a ten to zero information back log, it was enough.
-On a rainy Sunday afternoon, I scribbled a model on paper of which I knew it would solve the problem once and for all.
+After another of these tiring negotiations with a ten to zero information backlog, it was enough.
+On a rainy Sunday afternoon, I scribbled a model on paper which I knew would solve the problem once and for all.
 Inspired by what Jan Valkhof once taught me and powered by the fury from years of procurement frustration.

-It’s august 2014 and I’m grabbing a bite with Jan-Paul to test the idea.
+It’s August 2014 and I’m grabbing a bite with Jan-Paul to test the idea.
 And yes, he’s annoyed within five minutes: “shit, shit, shit why in god’s name haven’t I thought of this idea myself?!”
-That same night, Jan-Paul challenges me to make immediate progress and to start a company together.
-WTP internation BV is born with the vision that everyone is entitled to a fair price.
-In short: WTP has to launch January 1st 2015.
+That same night, Jan-Paul challenged me to make immediate progress and to start a company together.
+WTP International BV was born with the vision that everyone is entitled to a fair price.
+In short: WTP has to launch on January 1st, 2015.
 Let’s get to work.